cKlee/ecpo/ecpo.md

 # Related ontologies

-ECPO recommends the use of dcterms:description and dc:coverage for some extended chronology description.
+ECPO recommends the use of dcterms:description, dcterms:accrualPeriodicity, dcterms:extent and dc:coverage for some extended chronology description.
 See [ **`examples.html`** ](examples.html) for usage examples of this terms.

 # Extending ECPO